Mental Health Facilities Wheaton, IL

 Behavioral Health Services Of Central Dupage Hospital - 2.2 miles from Wheaton, IL

 Behavioral Health Services Of Central Dupage Hospital is one of mental health facilities in Winfield, Illinois, located at 27w350 High Lake Road, 60190 zip code.
-Behavioral Health Services Of Central Dupage Hospital provides partial hospitalization/day treatment and outpatient treatment.
-Behavioral Health Services Of Central Dupage Hospital provides activity therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, children / adolescents and seniors 65 or older.
-Behavioral Health Services Of Central Dupage Hospital also supports people requiring dual diagnosis treatment and transitional age young adults.
-Additional services provided at Behavioral Health Services Of Central Dupage Hospital include illness management and recovery and education services.
+Behavioral Health Services Of Central Dupage Hospital provides outpatient treatment and partial hospitalization/day treatment.
+Behavioral Health Services Of Central Dupage Hospital provides dialectical behavior therapy, activity therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Behavioral Health Services Of Central Dupage Hospital also supports transitional age young adults and people requiring dual diagnosis treatment.
+Additional services provided at Behavioral Health Services Of Central Dupage Hospital include education services and illness management and recovery.

 Learn More